Front stability of infinitely steep travelling waves in population biology: Appendix: Numerical solutions of various boundary value problems

 until $\lVert c^{(k+1)} - c^{(k)} \rVert < 1 \times 10^{-6}$.
 To implement this algorithm we estimate $f'$ using a finite difference approximation,

 with $\delta c = 1 \times 10^{-6}$.
 This method for computing the solution of the $\mathcal{O}(1)$ boundary value problem requires that we specify $\kappa$ and then estimate $c$ iteratively by shooting.
 The efficiency of this approach strongly depends upon providing a good initial estimate of $c$ for our choice of $\kappa$ and $m$, and there are many ways to make a good estimate.
 One way is to use the phase plane tools described in Section \ref{Sec:PP} to calculate an accurate estimate of $c$ for a particular choice of $m$ and $\kappa$.
-A far simpler option is to use Equation (\ref{eq:c_kappa_perturbed_relation}) to estimate $c$ for a given value of $\kappa$.
-Note that Equation (\ref{eq:c_kappa_perturbed_relation}) is exact for $m=1$ and $|c| \ll 1$ only, however in our experience this relationship still provides a reasonable initial estimate of $c$ that is improved via shooting.
+A much simpler option is to use Equation (\ref{eq:c_kappa_perturbed_relation}) to estimate $c$ for a given value of $\kappa$.
+Note that Equation (\ref{eq:c_kappa_perturbed_relation}) is exact for $m=1$ and $|c| \ll 1$ only, however this relationship still provides a reasonable initial estimate of $c$ that is then iteratively improved by shooting.